-Figure 3.
+Figure 4.
 Individuals re-sighted in the South and Central Sectors - Top row: left and right side of the fins of I43.
 Middle row left: I20.
 Middle Right: I56.
 Bottom row left: I42.
 Bottom row right: new ID

-Figure 4.
+Figure 5.
 Individuals re-sighted in the Outer Channel - Top row: A77 with A86.
 Middle row left: A21.Middle row right: A58.
-Bottom: A12 Southern Sector: Seven groups were encountered during both surveys with a minimum group size of 1 and a maximum group size of 6.
-All the groups were observed to be mud-plume foraging or milling; or traveling in tight groups.
-Young individuals were found here in associations with one or two adults.
+Bottom: A12

 Groups with young animals or animals in the mother-calf position also showed socialising behaviour.
-At least six individuals were re-sighted from the 2006 ID catalogue and a few new individuals were also sighted (Figure 3)
+At least six individuals were re-sighted from the 2006 ID catalogue and a few new individuals were also sighted (Figure 4 and 5).

-Figure 5.
+Figure 4.
 Distribution of dolphins in Chilika Lagoon in 2004-2006